 Hard Braking While Driving

-Braking too hard while driving is a condition you can’t avoid sometimes, but you need to that braking hard has harsh effects on your braking system.
-Apart from the fact that it can cause your brake pedal to lock up so badly, you might also start experiencing overheating issues, and the damage still does not stop at your brake tubes or pads; it goes as far as affecting your tires.
-For drivers who regularly brake hard, this can trigger your ABS at an odd time and wear out various components of your brake system on time.
+Braking too hard while driving is unavoidable sometimes, but you need to know that hard braking can have harsh effects on your braking system.
+Apart from the fact that it can cause your brake pedal to lock up so badly, you might also start experiencing overheating issues, and the damage does not stop at your brake tubes or pads; it can even affect your tires.
+For drivers who regularly brake hard, this can trigger your ABS at an odd time and wear out various components of your brake system prematurely.

 It may seem like a minor cause compared to other listed causes, but its effects are not laughable.
-You should form a good driving habit to avoid issues like this.
+You should develop good driving habits to avoid issues like this.

 Faulty Brake Pads

-Brake pads are most times, the reason behind your brake issues, including when your brakes lock up.
-Since the pads are used more often while driving, they are more prone to wear or other damages.
+Brake pads are most often the reason behind your brake issues, including when your brakes lock up.
+Since the pads are used more often while driving, they are more prone to wear or other damage.
 That’s why vehicle maintenance is needed regularly.
-When you notice your brake pads are below a quarter thick, you need to replace them with new ones.
-You should be able to see your pads through your wheels’ spokes.
+When you notice your brake pads are below a quarter-inch thick, you need to replace them.
+You should be able to see your pads through the spokes of your wheels.
 If your brake pads are worn out, you might also hear noises while braking.

 Insufficient Vacuum

 A common cause of a hard brake pedal is a low vacuum.
-As your engine functions, the vacuum is gotten from your intake manifold or sometimes through your carburetor’s base plate.
+As your engine functions, the vacuum is obtained from your intake manifold or sometimes through your carburetor’s base plate.
 There is a vacuum hose between your brake booster and your intake manifold that supplies the vacuum.
 If the engine vacuum pulling the diaphragms in your booster is less than the atmospheric pressure in the booster’s rear end, then your diaphragm cannot move.
-This will make your pedal hard to press down due to no movement of the diaphragms.
+This will make your pedal hard to press down because the diaphragms aren’t moving.

 Bad Brake Booster

 Sometimes the cause of hard brake pedals might be a faulty brake booster.
 Your brake booster has moving parts at its front and back ends.
-If the diaphragm inside the booster fails, it will not hold vacuum or take in atmospheric pressure.
-This situation leads to difficulty in pressing down your brake pedals.
+If the diaphragm inside the booster fails, it will not hold a vacuum or take in atmospheric pressure.
+This situation makes it difficult to press down on your brake pedals.

 Damaged Master Cylinder

 Your master cylinder is a vital part of your car’s brake system, usually located opposite your brake pedal under your bonnet.
-It has a significant function in your braking system’s effective operation, so if this component gets entirely damaged, your brake will immediately lock up.
+It plays a significant role in your braking system’s effective operation, so if this component is entirely damaged, your brakes will immediately lock up.

 How Do You Fix A Locked-Up Brake?

 The fixing process of a locked-up brake depends on the actual cause of this effect.
-As we now know that several mechanical faults can cause your brake to lock up.
-So the first thing you need to do is inspect your vehicle and get the main reason for this problem before attempting a fix.
-Because if you have your brakes locked up car won’t move fine until you fix the actual cause.
+As we now know, several mechanical faults can cause your brake to lock up.
+So the first thing you need to do is inspect your vehicle and identify the main cause of this problem before attempting a fix.
+Because if you have your brakes locked up, the car won’t move, fine until you fix the actual cause.

 For damaged Brake Lines

-To best fix a damaged brake line, you have to get them replaced, but make sure you purchase the recommended brake line for your vehicle.
+To fix a damaged brake line, you need to replace it, but make sure you purchase the recommended brake line for your vehicle.
 This is very important.
-If the brake line of one wheel is bad, you should change your other wheel’s line, as it might soon get damaged also.
-You will need a quality brake fluid, new brake lines, some rags, and some necessary mechanics tools like a lug wrench, screwdriver, and jack stand for the replacement process.
+If the brake line of one wheel is bad, you should change the other wheel’s line, as it might also soon get damaged.
+You will need high-quality brake fluid, new brake lines, some rags, and the necessary mechanics tools, such as a lug wrench, screwdriver, and jack stand, for the replacement process.
 You can use a car lift if you choose.

 You need to get your car raised.
 Check for the mesh line that passes through your piston’s housing to the metal side of your brake line.
 Remove the retainer clip at the hose fittings with a screwdriver.
-Once you have been able to remove the brake line’s fittings at its connection points, place your rag or a can under the connection points to prevent the brake fluid contained.
-Ensure your skin does not get in contact with the brake fluid.
+Once you have removed the brake line’s fittings at their connection points, place a rag or a can under the connection points to prevent brake fluid from escaping.
+Ensure your skin does not come into contact with the brake fluid.

-If your line is attached to any other component, gently remove the connection.
-Now that your brake line is out use a reversal process to install your new brake line.
+If your line is attached to any other component, gently disconnect it.
+Now that your brake line is out, use a reversal process to install your new brake line.
 It’s that simple.
 If you are not confident about doing this, you can always call your mechanic.

 For sticky calipers or faulty brake pads

 Fixing a sticky brake caliper is not a complicated process.
 Still, since you are dealing with a significant part of your brake system, you need to be inclined mechanically to perform this repair.
-To get this done, you will have to lift the side of the affected wheel using your jacks, or you can use a car lift to raise your entire vehicle.
-Once you’ve done that, unbolt your brake caliper with the right socket and remove the caliper from its bracket and detach the brake pads.
+To get this done, you will have to lift the affected wheel using your jacks or use a car lift to raise your entire vehicle.
+Once you’ve done that, unbolt the brake caliper with the correct socket, remove it from its bracket, and detach the brake pads.

 For Damaged Master Cylinder

-If your master cylinder is discovered to be faulty, you need to replace the cylinder.
+If your master cylinder is found to be faulty, you need to replace it.
 Get a recommended master cylinder and install, change your old brake fluid and bleed your brakes.
-You can check our previous article on how to bleed brakes.
-Check the whole of your wheels and wipe off any droplets of brake fluid.
-Fixing this issue can also prevent your brake locked up while parked for a long time.
+You can check our previous article on bleeding brakes.
+Check all your wheels and wipe off any brake fluid droplets.
+Fixing this issue can also prevent your brake from locking up while parked for a long time.

 Hard Brake Pedal – Brakes Locking Up/Locked/Sticking?
 YouTube